You are leaving Lundbeck.com/US

 WARNING: INCREASED MORTALITY IN ELDERLY PATIENTS WITH DEMENTIA-RELATED PSYCHOSIS

-Elderly patients with dementia-related psychosis treated with antipsychotic drugs are at increased risk of death.
-REXULTI is not approved for the treatment of patients with dementia-related psychosis.
+Elderly patients with dementia-related psychosis treated with antipsychotic drugs are at increased risk of death (1.6 to 1.7 times) compared to placebo-treated patients.
+ABILIFY MAINTENA is not approved for the treatment of patients with dementia-related psychosis.

-Neuroleptic Malignant Syndrome (NMS): NMS is a potentially fatal symptom complex reported in association with administration of antipsychotic drugs including REXULTI.
+Neuroleptic Malignant Syndrome (NMS): NMS is a potentially fatal symptom complex reported in association with administration of antipsychotic drugs including ABILIFY MAINTENA.
 Clinical signs of NMS are hyperpyrexia, muscle rigidity, altered mental status and evidence of autonomic instability.
-Additional signs may include elevated creatinine phosphokinase, myoglobinuria (rhabdomyolysis), and acute renal failure.
-Manage NMS with immediate discontinuation of REXULTI, intensive symptomatic treatment, and monitoring.
+Additional signs may include elevated creatine phosphokinase, myoglobinuria (rhabdomyolysis), and acute renal failure.
+Manage NMS with immediate discontinuation of ABILIFY MAINTENA, intensive symptomatic treatment, and monitoring.

 Tardive Dyskinesia (TD): Risk of TD, and the potential to become irreversible, are believed to increase with duration of treatment and total cumulative dose of antipsychotic drugs.
 TD can develop after a relatively brief treatment period, even at low doses, or after discontinuation of treatment.
-For chronic treatment, use the lowest dose and shortest duration of REXULTI needed to produce a clinical response.
-If signs and symptoms of TD appear, drug discontinuation should be considered.
+Prescribing should be consistent with the need to minimize TD.
+If antipsychotic treatment is withdrawn, TD may remit, partially or completely.

 Metabolic Changes: Atypical antipsychotic drugs have caused metabolic changes including:

-Pathological Gambling and Other Compulsive Behaviors: Intense urges, particularly for gambling, and the inability to control these urges have been reported while taking REXULTI.
+Pathological Gambling and Other Compulsive Behaviors: Intense urges, particularly for gambling, and the inability to control these urges have been reported while taking aripiprazole.
 Other compulsive urges have been reported less frequently.
 Prescribers should ask patients or their caregivers about the development of new or intense compulsive urges.
-Consider dose reduction or stopping REXULTI if such urges develop.
+Consider dose reduction or stopping aripiprazole if such urges develop.

 Falls: Antipsychotics may cause somnolence, postural hypotension, motor and sensory instability, which may lead to falls causing fractures or other injuries.
 For patients with diseases, conditions, or medications that could exacerbate these effects, complete fall risk assessments when initiating treatment and recurrently during therapy.

-Seizures: REXULTI may cause seizures and should be used with caution in patients with a history of seizures or with conditions that lower the seizure threshold.
+Seizures: ABILIFY MAINTENA should be used with caution in patients with a history of seizures or with conditions that lower the seizure threshold.

-Body Temperature Dysregulation: Use REXULTI with caution in patients who may experience conditions that increase body temperature (e.g., strenuous exercise, extreme heat, dehydration, or concomitant use with anticholinergics).
+Body Temperature Regulation: Use ABILIFY MAINTENA with caution in patients who may experience conditions that increase body temperature (e.g., strenuous exercise, extreme heat, dehydration, or concomitant use with anticholinergics).

-Concomitant Medication: Dosage adjustments are recommended in patients who are known cytochrome P450 (CYP) 2D6 poor metabolizers and in patients taking concomitant CYP3A4 inhibitors or CYP2D6 inhibitors or strong CYP3A4 inducers.
+Concomitant Medication: Dosage adjustments are recommended in patients who are CYP2D6 poor metabolizers and in patients taking concomitant CYP3A4 inhibitors or CYP2D6 inhibitors for greater than 14 days.
+Avoid concomitant use of CYP3A4 inducers with ABILIFY MAINTENA for greater than 14 days.
+Dosage adjustments are not recommended for patients with concomitant use of CYP3A4 inhibitors, CYP2D6 inhibitors or CYP3A4 inducers for less than 14 days.

 Dystonia: Symptoms of dystonia may occur in susceptible individuals during the first days of treatment and at low doses.

-Lactation: It is not known if REXULTI is excreted in human breast milk.
-A decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+Lactation: Aripiprazole is present in human breast milk.
+A decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother and any potential risks to the infant.

 To report SUSPECTED ADVERSE REACTIONS, contact Otsuka America Pharmaceutical, Inc. at 1-800-438-9927 or FDA at 1-800-FDA-1088 (www.fda.gov/medwatch).